subhadeeppaul/collaborative_cnn_team04/report/report.md

 1. Train a model separately on each dataset
 2. Test each model on the _other_ dataset
 3. Analyze performance drop (domain shift)
-4. Discuss dataset bias, robustness, and generalization
+4. Discuss dataset bias, robustness and generalization

-The work follows a fork-based GitHub collaboration workflow as required.

 ---